Coaching Workshops, Small Group Training and One-on-one Coaching

 Workshops feature videotaped interviews with philanthropists and highly successful volunteer fundraisers.
 They candidly discuss how they approach donor conversations, what they consider when making a transformational gift, how they have gotten past their own fears of fundraising, specific donor conversations they employ, and easy, practical tips for all stages leading up to and making “the ask.”

-Interactive workshops include:
+All interactive workshops include:

 Toolkits to support ongoing work